BananaHolograma/HealthComponent/README.md

 var is_dead: bool = health_component.check_is_death()
 ```
-# Percentage of actual health
+# ➗Percentage of actual health
 If you intend to exhibit a health bar UI, you can access the health percentage format through the `get_health_percent()` function.
 This function returns a dictionary structured as follows:
 ```py
 # For instance, if 80% of the maximum health represents the current health: